Gr0minet/seccomp_tuto/tp.md

 ctx = seccomp_init(SCMP_ACT_KILL);
 ```

-Now we want to add some rules to our context, otherwise our program will simply be killed at the first syscall (remember default behaviour is SCMP_ACT_KILL!).
+Now we want to add some rules to our context, otherwise our program will simply be killed at the first syscall (remember we just set our default behaviour to SCMP_ACT_KILL!).

 For instance, let's say we want to allow the program to use `write()`.
-We use the `seccomp_rule_add` function:
+We use the `seccomp_rule_add()` function:

 ```C
 seccomp_rule_add(ctx, SCMP_ACT_ALLOW, SCMP_SYS(write), 0);
 ```
+The last argument ('0') just states that we don't care about what argument are passed to the write syscall.
+We will see later an example where we actually check write's argument to allow the syscall or not.

 Now we have to load the seccomp context into the kernel.
 We simply use: